Shares tick up on U.S. holiday sales hopes, but oil rout checks enthusiasm

 The S&P 500 fell 0.66 percent to end about 10.2 percent down from its Sept.
 20 closing record high, the second time this year it has entered a 10-percent correction after a rout in early February.

-Oil prices were fragile, keeping near their lowest levels since October last year, having dived 8 percent on Friday for the biggest weekly losses in almost three years as rising U.S. production intensified fears of a supply glut.
+Oil prices bounced slightly after having dived 8 percent on Friday for their biggest weekly losses in almost three years as signs of slowing demand and rising U.S. production intensified fears of a supply glut.

-So far this month, both WTI and Brent futures were down more than 21 percent, on track for their biggest fall since October 2008 unless they recoup some of those losses this week.
+So far this month, both WTI and Brent futures were down more than 20 percent, and unless they recover further this week the losses would mark their biggest fall since October 2008.

 U.S. President Donald Trump and his Chinese counterpart Xi Jinping are expected to hold talks on the sidelines of a G20 summit in Argentina at the end of this month.